4th June 2014

 curtain in a management cell at MWCC; she was of aboriginal heritage;

-by 4 officers and had her clothes cut off her; she had a history
+4 officers and had her clothes cut off her; she had a history of self

-of self harm; her parents had expressed concerns to the prison;
+harm; her parents had expressed concerns to the prison; computer records

-computer records indicate Paula buzzed up out of the cell she was
+indicate Paula buzzed up out of the cell she was found hanging in

 The last witnesses include the former General Manager